Cooker hoods are designed to eliminate smell and steam when cooking, and work to keep your kitchen stench and mould free.

-High-end cooker hoods may have additional parts in them to control extra features such as remote controls however they all have the above.
+High-end cooker hoods may have additional parts in them that help to control extra features, such as remote controls.

 If your cooker hood is giving you trouble and you need a repair, contact us on 0800 0546 326 or book your repair online.